LingjieFan/Container/README.md

 ### Quick start

-Here, we give an simple example of using ArrayList in Container.
+Here, we give a simple example of using ArrayList in Container.

 1. Create an ArrayList object: